Past, Current, and Future Exhibitions

 Learn More About the Vertosko Art Center Here:

-Edward A. Dixon Gallery Juried Exhibition, 2021
+Edward A. Dixon Gallery International Juried Exhibition, 2021

 I paint what fascinates me.
 I explore memories.
 I find joy in the present moment.
 I paint it all as I see it.
 It all makes my “Right Now” a good place to be.